sandeepsolai/sandeepsolai/README.md

 - 👋 Hi, I’m @sandeepsolai;
 - 👀 I’m interested in developing and playing games, creating somthing new;
-- 🌱 I’m currently learning programing language;
+- 🌱 I’m currently learning some language;
 - 💞️ I’m looking to collaborate on something new so that i can learn stuff;
-- 📫 How to reach me  just mail me at sandeepsolai@gmail.com or discord id "sandeepsolai#9544" ;
+- 📫 How to reach me  just mail at sandeepsolai@gmail.com or discord id "sandeepsolai#9544" ;

 <!---
 sandeepsolai/sandeepsolai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.